 Bosco & Heidi Bukeera

-Heidi has a considerable amount of experience of Uganda, having run a home for street children, who had lost connection with their families.
+They are in the process of planting a new church in Bosco’s native home whilst teaching the fundamental doctrines of the Christian faith.
+Heidi has a considerable amount of experience of Uganda, having lived there for many years and having run a home for street children, who had lost connection with their families.

 Bosco & Heidi can be contacted at: [email protected]